 Pictures of Moles

 There is an old saying that a picture speaks a thousand words and who am I to disagree.
-To make it eve clearer what moles are, we have featured several pictures of moles below:
+Look for the pictures online.

 Can Moles Be Removed

 While moles are often harmless, some people find them unsightly and this perception can weigh down on their self-confidence and self-esteem.
 Moles can also be annoying when they keep tugging on your clothes or getting bruised as you shave.
 The question then is, “can moles be removed?”